Why Does My Child Have Bad Breath?

 For those of you who have children, you may have had times where you feel their breath has been unpleasant, but why?
 What does it mean and what can you do about it?
 At Nebraska Family Dentistry, we feel it’s important to provide you with the details.
 In our article we’ll cover:

-–The link between sinus infections and bad breath in children
+-Can bad breath be a sign of sinus infection?
+We’ll explain the link between sinus infections and bad breath in children.

-–Kinds of bacteria that can cause bad breath in children
+-What can cause bad breath in children?
+Different kinds of bacteria that can cause bad breath in children, explained here.

 -Other possible causes of bad breath in children